 Other cities all over the world are also aiming to become smart renewable cities.

 For example, Jaipur, the leading city in Asia, is part of a national goal.
 India created the 100 Smart Cities Mission.
 The cities need to use solar energy as it’s one of the requirements of the mission.

 Renewable energy was impractical because of cost and performance quality.
 Before solar tech evolved, it was an expensive alternative.
 To add to the cost, it generated little electricity too.

 Grid parity is one of the major enablers of renewable energy.
 Grid parity is when an alternative source of energy generates power at the same level in terms of cost and output as conventional methods.
 In many parts of the United States, solar and wind have reached parity in both price and performance.

 Now, people see them as a more efficient and cost-effective energy source.
-The best part is they’re still evolving.
+The best part is that they’re still evolving.
 In time, they might even become the new norm.

 5. The Internet of Things and Blockchain Technology

 Blockchain is an excellent way of passing information along.
-Plus, the data or block that goes through blockchain is immutable and secure.
+Plus, the data or block that goes through the blockchain is immutable and secure.
 That means that the data the computers in the structure record will forever stay that way.